ProjetoSophiaDev/moodle400plugins/README.md

 // those config settings via the web.
 They will need to be set explicitly in the
 // config.php file
 $CFG->preventexecpath = true;

+// Force result of checks used to determine whether a site is considered "public" or not (such as for site registration).
+$CFG->site_is_public = false;
 ```
 ## References
 https://www.vogella.com/tutorials/GitSubmodules/article.html